 Paris.
 Every superlative in the world has been used to describe Paris, and whether they’ve personally traveled or not, I would wager that every person on earth could reel off an impressive list of things to do.

 Paris is, after-all, the most visited city in Europe, and many, many, people have walked the lamplit bridges of the Seine before you.
+You can take a Paris walking tour to experience the best of the City of Light.

 But despite being one of the most travelled cities in the world, Paris manages to keep a few secrets.
 Beyond the grandoise palaces and boulevards, and behind the museums and historic facades, are cobbled backstreets with many lesser-known things to do.